-- D Pembina Initial On-Site Actions - □ Ensure personal safety.
-Don appropriate personal protection equipment and reassess requirement as the incident progresses. - □ Complete a visual hazard assessment; assess for further hazards (e.g., subsequent explosions from chemical storage areas, gas migration). - □ Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
-Guide fire-fighting personnel to the scene upon arrival. - Determine how to respond to any persons injured or trapped.
-If safe to do so, treat and/or evacuate injured - □ Account for all personnel on site.
+Ш Pembina Initial On-Site Actions Ensure personal safety.
+Don appropriate personal protection equipment and reassess requirement as the incident progresses.
+Complete a visual hazard assessment; assess for further hazards (e.g., subsequent explosions from chemical storage areas, gas migration).
+Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
+Guide fire-fighting personnel to the scene upon arrival.
+Determine how to respond to any persons injured or trapped.
+If safe to do so, treat and/or evacuate injured Account for all personnel on site.
 Establish personnel accountability system for onsite responders.
-If safe to do so, conduct search and rescue procedures for anyone missing. - □ Remove combustible materials and equipment from threatened areas if possible. - □ Shut off source of the fuel and other energy sources if applicable. - □ Isolate the area and allow fire to burn out or try to extinguish fire if safe to do so. - □ Internal investigation will be conducted and submitted to Pembina Site Supervisor. - □ Perform investigations with any appropriate regulatory agencies and insurance companies. - $\hfill\square$ Institute cleanup and recovery activities. - □ Ensure all extinguishers are recharged after the fire.

-7.4.1 Storage Tanks and Vessel Fires

-□ In the event of a fire or explosion involving product storage tanks or vessels, additional regulatory response actions may be required.
+If safe to do so, conduct search and rescue procedures for anyone missing.
+Remove combustible materials and equipment from threatened areas if possible.
+Isolate the area and allow fire to burn out or try to extinguish fire if safe to do so.
+Internal investigation will be conducted and submitted to Pembina Site Supervisor.
+Perform investigations with any appropriate regulatory agencies and insurance companies.
+Institute cleanup and recovery activities.
+Ensure all extinguishers are recharged after the fire. - A. A. Changer Tanke and Marcal Einea 4.1 Storage Tanks and Vessel Fires In a addition to the above General Response Actions: In the event of a fire or explosion involving product storage tanks or vessels, additional regulatory response actions may be required.
 Refer to Section 5.0 External Support and Regulatory Reporting.

-7.4.2 Small Grass Fires

-- □ If safe to do so, use shovels, back pack water sprayers and/or ABC type handheld portable fire extinguishers.
-Use only a defensive strategy.
-If grass fires enter coulees, river or creek banks or forests, do not continue. - □ Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
+7.4 4.2 Small Grass Fires addition to the above General Response Actions: · If safe to do so, use shovels, back pack water sprayers and/or ABC type handheld portable fire extinguishers. · Use only a defensive strategy.
+If grass fires enter coulees, river or creek banks or forests, do not continue.
+Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
 Guide fire-fighting personnel to the scene upon arrival.

-7.4.3 Large Grass / Forest Fires

-- Do not attempt to extinguish.
+I.3 Large Grass / Forest Fires ın a addition to the above General Response Actions: Do not attempt to extinguish.
 Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
-Guide fire-fighting personnel to the scene upon arrival. - □ For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and / or local forest protection office for assistance.
+Guide fire-fighting personnel to the scene upon arrival.
+For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and / or local forest protection office for assistance.
+7.4 1.4 Wildfire the dfires are uncontrolled fires noted for the speed at which they can spread from their original source, ir potential to change direction unexpectedly, and ability to jump gaps such as roads, rivers and fire aks.

-7.4.4 Wildfire

-Wildfires are uncontrolled fires noted for the speed at which they can spread from their original source, their potential to change direction unexpectedly, and ability to jump gaps such as roads, rivers and fire breaks.
 Wildfires have been deemed a high-risk hazard to our operations.

-- Do not attempt to extinguish.
+In a addition to the above General Response Actions: Do not attempt to extinguish.
 Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
-Guide fire-fighting personnel to the scene upon arrival. - □ For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and / or local forest protection office for assistance. - □ If there is potential for the main access to be cut off by a wildfire, alternative emergency evacuation routes (two-way access) should be identified and developed including potential helicopter landing sites for remote sites. - □ Identify adjacent waterways that can be accessed by boat if applicable
+Guide fire-fighting personnel to the scene upon arrival.
+For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and / or local forest protection office for assistance.
+If there is potential for the main access to be cut off by a wildfire, alternative emergency evacuation routes (two-way access) should be identified and developed including potential helicopter landing sites for remote sites. ☐ Identify adjacent waterways that can be accessed by hoat if applicable